gmonika-blip/my-aws-restart-journey/Labs/Security/Data Protection Using Encryption/DataProtection.md

 The following information describes what this command does:

 The first line encrypts the file contents.
-The command uses the --encrypt parameter to specify the operation and the --input parameter to indicate the file to encrypt.
+The command uses the **--encrypt** parameter to specify the operation and the **--input** parameter to indicate the file to encrypt.

-The --wrapping-keys parameter, and its required key attribute, tell the command to use the AWS KMS key that is represented by the key ARN.
+The **--wrapping-keys** parameter, and its required key attribute, tell the command to use the AWS KMS key that is represented by the key ARN.

-The --metadata-output parameter is used to specify a text file for the metadata about the encryption operation.
+The **--metadata-output** parameter is used to specify a text file for the metadata about the encryption operation.

-As a best practice, the command uses the --encryption-context parameter to specify an encryption context.
+As a best practice, the command uses the **--encryption-context** parameter to specify an encryption context.
-The –commitment-policy parameter is used to specify that the key commitment security feature should be used to encrypt and decrypt.
+The **–commitment-policy** parameter is used to specify that the key commitment security feature should be used to encrypt and decrypt.

-The value of the --output parameter, ~/output/., tells the command to write the output file to the output directory.
+The value of the **--output parameter**, ~/output/, tells the command to write the output file to the output directory.